Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 Waterfall Tiers

 The interested parties must divide the profits from the successful disposition of a property.
-They do that using the distribution waterfall.
-It’s the roadmap for dividing the profits.
+They do that using the distribution waterfall, the roadmap for splitting the profits.

 The waterfall delineates who gets what and the order in which they receive it.
 It’s a tiered cash flow structure in which the top tier receives priority.
 Once that obligation is met, then cash flows to the next tier.
 This continues to subordinate tiers until all of the profits are distributed.